Neighbour Sum Patterns : Chessboards to Toroidal Worlds: No boundaries now Looking at Torii.

-For any finite board, a plethora of boundary effects come into being while deducing solutions for the neighbour-sum property.
-Which already prompts a natural curiosity - what if there were no boundaries?
-And where else to look for but a good old coffee mug \textit{a.k.a} a torus!
+For any finite board, boundary conditions are important to construct solutions, where the \textit{phantom-boundary} visualisation has come handy.
+This prompts a natural curiosity - what if there were no boundaries?
+And where else to look for but a good old torus!

 Simply speaking, a Torus in $\mathbb{R}^3$ is just the Cartesian product of two circles, given by $\mathbb{T}^2 = \mathbb{S}^1\times \mathbb{S}^1$ (\cite{hatcher2005algebraic}, pg.
 5).
-In our case, we can form one from a rectangular $m \times n$ board $X$ by \textit{wrapping around} the board along the two dimensions\footnote{In a physicist's language, this is called following a Periodic Boundary Condition (PBC) in two dimensions.}.
-We must first define an appropriate adjacency matrix $A_{m, n}^\circ$ which endows $X$ with the correct neighbourhood structure.
+In our case, we can form one from a rectangular $m \times n$ board $X$ by \textit{wrapping around} the board along the two dimensions.\footnote{In a physicist's language, this is called following a Periodic Boundary Condition (PBC) in two dimensions.} We must first define an appropriate adjacency matrix $A_{m, n}^\circ$ which endows $X$ with the correct neighborhood structure.
 Following that, we set $T_{m, n}^\circ = A_{m, n}^\circ - \mathbb{I}_{mn}$ and examine the solution space $\ker(T_{m, n}^\circ)$.